-During the course of his/her studies, a student specialising in Game Art will encounter a wide variety of subjects, such as Creative Process, which deals with the development of conceptual and practical design, life drawing, modelling or animation.
+During the course of his/her studies, a student specializing in Game Art will encounter a wide variety of subjects, such as the Creative Process, which deals with the development of conceptual and practical design, life drawing, modeling, or animation.

 I would like to focus especially on my two main subjects:

 I am very happy about the opportunity to give my students life drawing lessons.
-This ability is useful and important for every artist, no matter which artistic specialisation will be pursued individually later.
+This ability is useful and important for every artist, no matter which artistic specialization will be pursued individually later.